3 Natural Herb Remedies to Relieve Travel Sickness in Dogs

 2. How long does dog car sickness last?

 The duration of dog car sickness can vary from pooch to pooch.
-However, puppies tend to outgrow travel sickness once they reach are around 1 year of age.
+However, puppies tend to outgrow travel sickness once they reach around 1 year of age.

 Adult dogs, on the other hand, may need desensitization training to avoid feeling nauseous during travel.
 Giving them herbal remedies for motion sickness can make the process easier.